 On July 17, 2008 at the recommendation of the compensation committee of the board of directors, the Company's board of directors approved, subject to certain vesting requirements, restricted stock awards to certain executive officers, directors, employees and outside consultants of the Company pursuant to the BMB Munai, Inc. 2004 Stock Incentive Plan (the "2004 Plan").
 The total number of shares granted was 1,330,000.
 Grants were made to 14 people, 12 of whom are non-U.S. persons.
 The restricted stock grants were made without registration pursuant to Regulation S of the Securities Act Rules and/or Section 4(2) under the Securities Act of 1933.
 The restricted stock grants will vest to the grantees at such time as either of the following events occurs (the "Vesting Events"): i) the one-year anniversary of the grant date; or ii) the occurrence of an Extraordinary Event.
-An "Extraordinary Event" is defined in the restricted stock agreement as any consolidation or merger of the Company or any of its subsidiaries with another person, or any acquisition of the Company or any of its subsidiaries by any person or group of persons, acting in concert, equal to thirty percent (30%) or more of the outstanding stock of the Company or any of its subsidiaries, or the sale of all or substantially all of the assets of the Company or any of its subsidiaries.
+An "Extraordinary Event" is defined in the restricted stock agreement as any consolidation or merger of the Company or any of its subsidiaries with another person, or any acquisition of the Company or any of its subsidiaries by any person or group of persons, acting in concert, equal to thirty percent (30%) or more of the outstanding stock of the Company or any of its subsidiaries.
 In the event of an Extraordinary Event, the grants shall be deemed full vested one day prior to the effective date of the Extraordinary Event.
-The Board of Directors shall determine conclusively whether or not an Extraordinary Event has occurred and the grantees have agreed to be bound by the determination of the

-Board of Directors.
+The Board of Directors shall determine conclusively whether or not an Extraordinary Event has occurred and the grantees have agreed to be bound by the determination of the Board of Directors.
 The shares representing the restricted stock grants shall be issued as soon as practicable, will be deemed outstanding from the date of grant, and will be held in escrow by the Company subject to the occurrence of a Vesting Event.
 The grantees will have the right to vote the shares, receive dividends and enjoy all other rights of ownership over the entire grant amount from the grant date, except for the right to transfer, assign, pledge, encumber, dispose of or otherwise directly or indirectly profit or share in any profit derived from a transaction in the shares prior to the occurrence of a Vesting Event.
 Shares will only vest to the grantee if the grantee is employed by the Company at the time a Vesting Event occurs.
 If a Vesting Event has not occurred at the time a grantee's employment with the Company ceases, for any reason, the entire grant amount shall be forfeited back to the Company.
+The grants vested as of July 17, 2009.

-Non-cash compensation expense in the amount of \$1,833,687 was recognized in the Consolidated Statement of Operations and Consolidated Balance Sheet for the three months ended June 30, 2009.
+Non-cash compensation expense in the amount of \$2,176,244 was recognized in the Consolidated Statement of Operations and Consolidated Balance Sheet for the six month ended September 30, 2009.

-As of June 30, 2009, there was \$342,557 of total unrecognized non-cash compensation expense related to non-vested share-based compensation arrangements granted under the Plan.
-That cost is expected to be recognized over a weighted-average period of approximately one month.
+As of September 30, 2009, there was no unrecognized non-cash compensation expense related to non-vested share-based compensation arrangements granted under the Plan.